brightec/RateTheApp-Android/README.md

+:warning: **Announcement: This library is no longer being actively developed.**

+We, at Brightec, strongly support the steps and efforts that Google and others have taken in ensuring the Play Store remains a trustworthy experience, protecting end-users from harm and malware.
+Having reviewed the current Play Store guidelines, we feel that it is no longer appropriate for us to be actively developing or promoting the library.
+Whilst we don't believe it breaches any current guidelines, we feel it could be perceived as going against the spirit of the guidelines.
+Existing users of the library are free to take a different viewpoint and continue to use the library should they so choose.
+For reference the particular guidelines reviewed are https://android-developers.googleblog.com/2016/11/keeping-it-real-improving-reviews-and-ratings-in-google-play.html and https://play.google.com/about/storelisting-promotional/ratings-reviews-installs/

 # RateTheApp

 RateTheApp allows users to rate your app prompting them for further action depending on the rating they gave.